-The flora of Taylor Rookery consists of at least ten species of lichen (Table 1) and an unknown number of terrestrial and freshwater algae.
-No mosses have been recorded from the Area.
-Twenty six species of lichen and three species of moss can be found in the region, 20 of which are found on nearby Chapman Ridge and 16 from Cape Bruce on the western side of Taylor Glacier.
+The flora of Taylor Rookery comprises at least ten species of lichen (Table 1) and an unknown number of terrestrial and freshwater algae.
+Mosses have not been recorded in the Area.
+Twenty-six species of lichen and three species of moss are found in the region, 20 of which occur on nearby Chapman Ridge, and 16 at Cape Bruce on the western side of Taylor Glacier.
 The rock types are not conducive to colonization by lichens.
-Most of the lichens occurring at Taylor Rookery grow on the higher outcrops at the southern end where weathering is least.
+Most of the lichens occurring in the Area grow on the higher outcrops at the southern end where weathering is least.